espressif/esptool/README.md

 ## About

-esptool.py was initially created by Fredrik Ahlberg (themadinventor, kongo), and is currently maintained by Fredrik and Angus Gratton (@projectgus).
-It has also received improvements from many members of the ESP8266 community - including pfalcon, tommie, 0ff and george-hopkins.
+esptool.py was initially created by Fredrik Ahlberg (@themadinventor, @kongo), and is currently maintained by Angus Gratton (@projectgus).
+It has also received improvements from many members of the ESP8266 community - including @rojer, @jimparis, @jms19, @pfalcon, @tommie, @0ff, @george-hopkins and others.

-This document and the attached source code is released under GPLv2.
+This document and the attached source code are released under GNU General Public License Version 2.
+See the accompanying file LICENSE for a copy.